nasirlukman/beautiful-jekyll/_posts/2021-02-14-SS-data-summary.md

 layout: post
 title: Quick Soil Sampling Data Summary With Python
 subtitle: Using pandas, matplotlib and numpy to create a quick and dirty plot that summarized your data.
 Just enough to make your job easier.
-tags: [python, geology, soil sampling, data, pandas, matplotlib, numpy]
+tags: [python, geology, exploration, soil sampling, data, pandas, matplotlib, numpy]
 ---

 Geologist often use soil sampling method in mineral exploration to gather information about elements anomaly in the soil of a certain area.
 The output of this activity is a database containing coordinates and various elements concentration from the sample taken at that point.
 Before diving deep into the data and doing any fancy analysis, it is always a good idea to familiarized ourself with the data by looking into the summary statistics and a general and spatial relationship of the data as a whole.
 By using python we can write a simple code to get the summary statistics and some useful graphs to summarized the data in just a few minutes.